 The vagus nerve regulates many activities in the human body, including those affecting digestion, energy metabolism, blood pressure regulation and activities of the stomach, intestine and pancreas, and provides direct two-way communication between the brain and body.
-By intermittently blocking, or interrupting, naturally occurring neural impulses on the vagus nerve, our therapy is designed to affect metabolic regulatory control, reduce hunger feelings between meals, limit the expansion of the stomach during eating and reduce the frequency and intensity of stomach contractions.
-In addition, we believe VBLOC therapy also reduces the absorption of calories by decreasing the secretion of digestive enzymes.
-The resulting physiologic effects of VBLOC therapy are intended to produce a feeling of early and prolonged fullness following smaller meal portions and, by intermittently blocking the vagus nerve and allowing it to return to full function between therapeutic episodes, we have limited the body's natural tendency to circumvent the therapy, all of which we believe will result in long-term weight loss.
+By intermittently blocking, or interrupting, naturally occurring neural impulses on the vagus nerve, our therapy reduces hunger feelings between meals, limits the expansion of the stomach during eating and reduces the frequency and intensity of stomach contractions.
+In addition, VBLOC therapy reduces the absorption of calories by decreasing the secretion of digestive enzymes.
+The resulting physiologic effects of VBLOC therapy produce a feeling of early and prolonged fullness following smaller meal portions and, by intermittently blocking the vagus nerve and allowing it to return to full function between therapeutic episodes, we have limited the body's natural tendency to circumvent the therapy, all of which results in long-term weight loss.

-We have designed our Maestro System to address a significant market opportunity that exists for a patient-friendly, safe, effective, less-invasive and durable therapy that is intended to address the underlying causes of hunger and obesity.
-Our Maestro System is designed to offer each of the following benefits, which we believe will lead to the adoption of VBLOC as the surgical therapy of choice for obesity and its comorbidities:
+We have designed our Maestro Rechargeable System to address a significant market opportunity that we believe exists for a patient-friendly, safe, effective, less-invasive and durable therapy that is intended to address the underlying causes of hunger and obesity.
+Our Maestro Rechargeable System offers each of the following benefits, which we believe will lead to the adoption of VBLOC therapy as the surgical therapy of choice for obesity and its comorbidities: